-Meet Denmark's Latest Batch of Extremist Groups
+Meet Denmark's Latest Batch Of Extremist Groups

 Photo via Wikicommons.

-The other week the SFI, Denmark’s National Research Centre for Welfare, published a report naming 15 groups they consider extremist and anti-democratic.
+SFI, the National Research Center for Welfare, recently published a report naming 15 groups they consider extremist and anti-democratic.
 Of the 15 groups, six are right wing, four are left wing and the final five are radical Islamist groups.
 Through analysis of the groups’ recruitment methods and attitude towards violence, the report aims to give an indication of the state of affairs in the more extreme Danish communities.
 In the last couple of days though, the report has been under heavy fire from experts, who have called it “almost useless“.

 Videos by VICE

 Since this report apparently isn’t up to par, we decided to reach out to all these groups to learn more about what they do and how they feel about being extremist and anti-democratic in doing so.
-A bunch of the parties we contacted either declined to speak to us or forgot to reply, so we interviewed representatives of the final eight groups.
+Left wing group Redox declined to talk to us, as did Danmarks Nationale Front from the far right.
+One group, Right Wings, has disbanded, while two of the groups, Dawah Bærere and Dawah Centeret turned out not to be autonomous groups, but, according to sources in the community, affiliates of Hizb ut-Tahir.
+Good work SFI.
+Muslimsk Ungdomscenter turned out to be somewhat impossible to get a hold of, while Antifacistisk Aktion kept promising to get back to us, but never did.
+We interviewed representatives of the final eight groups in order to understand the who’s who of Danish extremist groups.
 Funnily enough, most of them are convinced they are the ones fighting extremism.

 Extremist according to the report because: They made stickers with slogans like “race mixing is genocide” and “racist? yes”.
 Their logo is pretty subtle too.